mankungp/101future-academy/PROJECT_STATUS.md

   - Unit title: `My School Bag`
   - Mission 1: `/mission/school-bag` for 20 non-repeating picture-word rounds
   - Mission 2: `/mission/this-is` for listening to `This is a/an ...` sentences and tapping the matching object
+  - Mission 3: `/mission/say-it-back` for speaking practice of `This is a/an ...`; scripted, no-fail, in-browser word match via SpeechRecognition with a record-and-playback fallback, no real-time AI yet
   - Story: `My School Bag`
   - Vocabulary: school bag, book, pencil, ruler
   - 3-question exercise